BlauGroup/RNMC/GMC.md

 );
 ```

-- <span style="color:#0066CC"> reactions </span>: this table is how reactions are defined in the simulation. *Only reactions of up to two reactants and products are supported.* Each row in the table represents one reaction with the following attributes.
+- <span style="color:#0066CC"> reactions </span>: this table is how reactions are defined in the simulation. *Only reactions of up to two reactants and and up to two products are supported.* Each row in the table represents one reaction with the following attributes.
     - <span style="color:#006633"> reaction_id </span>: unique, starts at 0 and must increase in increments of one.
     - <span style="color:#006633"> number_of_reactants/products </span>: either 0, 1, or 2.
     - <span style="color:#006633"> reactant_1/2 </span>: unique, positive integer representative of a species.
 The integer representation of species must begin at 0 and increase in increments of one.
 If there is only one reactant/product then set the species to -1.